elliottventura/test-api-quarkus/README.md

 - RESTEasy JSON-B ([guide](https://quarkus.io/guides/rest-json)): JSON-B serialization support for RESTEasy
 - + Client : https://quarkus.io/guides/rest-client & http://www.mastertheboss.com/soa-cloud/quarkus/how-to-code-a-quarkus-rest-client/

+# UI

+URL of ui (when dockerized) : http://localhost:3081/albums.html

 # To dockerize

 - mvn package
 - docker build -f .\src\main\docker\Dockerfile.jvm -t test-api-quarkus:v1 .
 - docker run -i --rm -p 3081:8081 test-api-quarkus:v1

+# To allow communication beetween containers :

+## Solution 1 (bad solution)
+Find the internal ip of the container to access : docker inspect <container_id> | grep IPAddress Use this ip instead of localhost in the url.
+The port is the port of the api (and not the container exposed port) Here we use the bridge.
+Each container has its ip and we use the ip to communicate.

+## Solution 2
+Create your own network in which your applications will run.

+- docker network create test-api-net
+- docker run -i --rm --net test-api-net -p 3082:8082 --name test-api-springboot test-api-springboot:v1

+- Use docker network rm test-api-net to delete the network

+# Summary
+mvn package
+docker build -f .\src\main\docker\Dockerfile.jvm -t test-api-quarkus:v1 .
+docker run -i --rm --net test-api-net -p 3081:8081 --name test-api-quarkus test-api-quarkus:v1